What are credit card interest rates?

 A good example is if your credit score changes.

-A very low or 0% interest rate/ interest free period given for a set amount of time.
+An introductory or promotional interest rate is a very low or 0% interest rate/ interest free period given for a set amount of time.

 If you research and plan how you’re going to use the introductory offer, you could reduce the amount of interest you’ll pay overall.